loy-second-alias/rewirement-tracker/README.md

 # The Science of Well-Being: Rewirement Workbook

-A modern, aesthetic, and privacy-focused digital companion for the [Yale University "The Science of Well-Being"](https://www.coursera.org/learn/the-science-of-well-being) course on Coursera.
+A modern, aesthetic, and privacy-focused digital tracker based on the [Yale University "The Science of Well-Being"](https://www.coursera.org/learn/the-science-of-well-being) course on Coursera.

+**Note:** While this tool serves as a perfect companion for students taking the course, it is designed to be **completely standalone**.
+You do not need to be enrolled in the course to use this workbook effectively for tracking your happiness habits and personal growth.

 ## 🧠 The Big Picture